Learning Visual Generative Priors without Text: Experiments

-\textbf{Quantitative Comparison for Image-text Alignment Assessment.} Beyond the image fidelity evaluation, we evaluate the alignment between the generated images and text condition using GenEval~\cite{geneval}.
-GenEval is a comprehensive benchmark, designed for evaluating the compositional text-to-image generation capability.
-It evaluates the generation ability of the text-to-image model from multiple perspectives, including the number of objects, color, attributes, and position.
-As shown in the comparison results of Table.~\ref{tab:SOTA_Geneval}, the performance of our model is on par with the existing models with less than one billion parameters.
+\textbf{Quantitative Comparison for Image-text Alignment Assessment.} Beyond the image fidelity evaluation, we evaluate the alignment between the generated images and text prompts through GenEval~\cite{geneval} and DPG-Bench~\cite{dpgbench}.
+GenEval~\cite{geneval} is designed for evaluating T2I models from multiple perspectives, including the number of objects, color, attributes, and position.
+DPG-Bench~\cite{dpgbench} is a more challenging benchmark, which evaluates the generating performance of the dense prompts and the relation between the entities.
+Despite using only a small amount of training data and steps, the ability of \method-T2I's text-image alignment is on par with or exceeds existing models with a similar parameter scale, as shown in the comparison results of Table.~\ref{tab:SOTA_Geneval}.
+And on the more challenging DPG-Bench~\cite{dpgbench}, \method-T2I's performance is still outstanding.
+This further proves the feasibility of I2I pre-training followed by T2I alignment training framework in the text-to-image task.

-\textbf{Qualitative Results.} We provide more qualitative generated images as shown in~\Cref{fig:qualitative} to validate the alignment between the generated images and prompts.
+\textbf{Qualitative Results.} We provide more qualitative generated images as shown in ~\Cref{fig:qualitative} to validate the alignment between the generated images and prompts.